MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/features-removed-or-deprecated.md

 ---
-title: Features deprecated from System Center Operations Manager 1801
+title: Features removed or deprecated in System Center
 description: This topic lists the features and functionality that have been removed or replaced in System Center Operations Manager 1801.
 author: JYOTHIRMAISURI
 ms.author: magoedte